aarzalluz/singlecell-isoform-simulation/README.md

 load("data/sr_transcriptome.rda")
 ```

-as specified in the frist lines of the [short read simulation vignette](sr_simulation_pipeline.md).
-Then, follow the rest of the
+as specified in the frist lines of the short read simulation vignette.
+Then, follow the [vignettes](https://github.com/aarzalluz/singlecell-isoform-simulation/tree/master/vignettes).
-vignette.

 ### References